L-x-C/electron-dragfile-plugin/README.md

 3. Click different mouse buttons - you'll see click events with coordinates
 4. Press various keys on your keyboard - you'll see keydown and keyup events
 5. Try modifier keys (Shift, Ctrl, Alt) with other keys
+6. **Test drag events**: Press and hold mouse button, then move (more than 5px) - you'll see dragstart, dragmove, and dragend events
+7. Try simple clicks without moving - notice no drag events are triggered (smart detection)
-6. Press Ctrl+C to stop the test
+8. Press Ctrl+C to stop the test

 **Example Output:**
 ```